PicsSmart/picssmart-core/README.md

-# PicsSmart
+# PicsSmart-Core

-This repository contains the main backend service of the **PicsSmart** application.
+This repository contains the core backend service of the **PicsSmart** application.

 # Prerequisites